Izuka Hoyle: Career

 Hoyle joined the cast of the CW series The Outpost for its third and fourth seasons as Wren and had a small role as Dana in the Amazon Prime adaptation of The Wheel of Time.
+She has appeared in the films Villain (2020), Boiling Point (2021) (for which earned her a Scottish BAFTA), and Persuasion (2022).

+In 2023, Hoyle reprised her role as Camille in the BBC television adaptation of Boiling Point.

-She appeared in the films Villain and Boiling Point, the latter of which earned her a Scottish BAFTA.
-As of 2022, Hoyle stars as Corinne in the Channel 4 sitcom Big Boys and has upcoming roles in the films Persuasion and Beach Boys.
+As of 2025, Hoyle stars as Corinne in the Channel 4 sitcom Big Boys, and has an upcoming lead role in the upcoming Sky series Prisoner.